tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 #### Item Paths and `use` statements

-* Items defined in the smae module don't require any special syntax
+* Items defined in the same module don't require any special syntax
 * For items in other modules the path can be composed in 3 ways
 	* from the root of the current crate `crate::module_1::MyStruct`
 	* from the parent module `super::my_function`